Occupational health psychology: Emergence as a discipline

-First published in 1987, Work & Stress is the first and "longest established journal in the fast developing discipline that is occupational health psychology."
+With its appearance in 1987, Work & Stress is the first and "longest established journal in the fast developing discipline that is occupational health psychology."
 Three years later, the American Psychological Association (APA) and NIOSH jointly organized the Work, Stress, and Health Conference in Washington, DC, the first international conference devoted to OHP.
 The conference has since become biennial.
 In 1996, the first issue of the Journal of Occupational Health Psychology was published by APA.
 That same year, the International Commission on Occupational Health created the Work Organisation and Psychosocial Factors (ICOH-WOPS) scientific committee, which focused primarily on OHP.
 In 1999, the European Academy of Occupational Health Psychology (EA-OHP) was established at the first European Workshop on Occupational Health Psychology in Lund, Sweden.
 That workshop is considered to be the first EA-OHP conference, the first of a continuing series of biennial conferences EA-OHP organizes and devotes to OHP research and practice.

 In 2000 the informal International Coordinating Group for Occupational Health Psychology (ICGOHP) was founded for the purpose of facilitating OHP-related research, education, and practice as well as coordinating international conference scheduling.
 Also in 2000, the journal Work & Stress became associated with the EA-OHP.
+The International Journal of Stress Management, although dedicated to life stress in all its forms, also publishes OHP-related papers.
 In 2005, the Society for Occupational Health Psychology (SOHP) was established in the United States.
 In 2008, SOHP joined with APA and NIOSH in co-sponsoring the Work, Stress, and Health Conferences.
 Also in 2008, EA-OHP and SOHP began to coordinate biennial conferences schedules such that the organizations' conferences would take place on alternate years, minimizing scheduling conflicts.
 In 2017, SOHP and Springer began to publish an OHP-related journal Occupational Health Science.
 The 2025 Work, Stress, and Health Conference is jointly sponsored by SOHP, the Oregon Healthy Workforce Center (a unit of the Oregon Health Sciences University), and EAPs Consulting.

 Research methods

-The main aims of OHP research is to understand how working conditions affect worker health, use that knowledge to design interventions to protect and improve worker health, and evaluate the effectiveness of such interventions.
+The main aims of OHP research include understanding how working conditions affect worker health, applying that knowledge to the design of interventions to protect and improve worker health, and evaluating the effectiveness of such interventions.
 The research methods used in OHP are similar to those used in other branches of psychology.